Skip to main content

 Healing and Timeline

 Initial healing takes about 1 to 2 weeks.
 You’ll have some swelling, bruising, and mild discomfort during this time.
-Your dentist prescribes pain medication and provides detailed post-care instructions.
+Your oral surgeon prescribes pain medication and provides detailed post-care instructions.

 During the first couple weeks, you’ll want to avoid strenuous activity and eat soft foods.
 You’ll need to be careful around the graft site when brushing and flossing.
 Some special rinses might be recommended to keep the area clean.